 Working with a stand mixer, preferably fitted with a paddle attachment, or with a hand mixer in a large bowl, beat the butter on medium speed until soft and creamy.
 Add both sugars, the salt and vanilla extract and beat for 2 minutes more.

 Turn off the mixer.
 Pour in the flour, drape a kitchen towel over the stand mixer to protect yourself and your kitchen from flying flour and pulse the mixer at low speed about 5 times, a second or two each time.
 Take a peek — if there is still a lot of flour on the surface of the dough, pulse a couple of times more; if not, remove the towel.

 Continuing at low speed, mix for about 30 seconds more, just until the flour disappears into the dough — for the best texture, work the dough as little as possible once the flour is added, and don’t be concerned if the dough looks a little crumbly.
 Toss in the chocolate pieces and mix only to incorporate.

-GETTING READY TO BAKE: Center a rack in the oven and preheat the oven to 325 degrees F. Line two baking sheets with parchment or silicone mats.
-Working with a sharp thin knife, slice the logs into rounds that are 1/2 inch thick.
+Working with a sharp thin knife, slice the logs into rounds that are ½ inch thick.
 (The rounds are likely to crack as you’re cutting them — don’t be concerned, just squeeze the bits back onto each cookie.)
 Arrange the rounds on the baking sheets, leaving about 1 inch between them.